parrt/msds692/hw/tfidf.md

 *Just for fun, not required*

-To show how amazing TFIDF is, try an experiment where your `tokenize()` does not remove stopwords and remove parameter `stop_words` from the `TfidfVectorizer` object.
+To show how amazing TFIDF is, try an experiment where your `tokenize()` does not remove stopwords and then remove parameter `stop_words` from the `TfidfVectorizer` object.
 The TFIDF output is still the same, at least in terms of word order, though the scores will change.
 For example, if you run it again on `131705newsML.xml` without removing stop words, you will see scores:

 ```
 seita 0.708